This post explains some simple steps of how I used Twitter to help a local Ottawa company reach new clients and increase profits.

 - Since his business is fairly new and is very location and keyword specific, I don’t need to use other search codes at this moment.

-- It’s been almost four months since I’ve applied these search codes and his company has gained eleven new clients, all of which he’s completed work for.
-The conversations keep on growing, and so does his business!
+- After four months, the company gained eleven new paid clients.
+The conversations keep on growing, and so does the business!

 Not only am I tracking conversations of potential clients, but also those of plumbing suppliers, companies and contractors.
 It’s important to know what your competition is doing, but also keep up-to-date with what’s happening in the industry.
 I also set up Google search terms similar to those in Twitter for news and industry updates.

 I work full-time by day and volunteer for three organizations by night.
-On my spare time (nights, weekends and lunch breaks) I check the search results for conversations worth engaging or accounts worth following, and either engage or post some content.
-If I can’t find opportunities to engage, I either post plumbing facts/tips (with his approval) or use Google search for relevant articles or stories.
+Since I also volunteered my time to help this company, on my spare time I would check the search results for conversations worth engaging or accounts worth following, and either engage or post some content.
+If I couldn’t find opportunities to engage, I either posted plumbing facts/tips (with his approval) or used Google search for relevant articles or stories.

-I hope this helped you learn how to use Twitter to look for potential business or clients and help increase your profits and brand awareness.
+I hope this helped you learn how to use basic Twitter search to look for potential business or clients and help increase your brand awareness.
 Thanks for reading!
 Do you have questions?
 Would you like to learn more about how to use Twitter to reach new clients or gain followers?